gabrielpascua/laligafilipina.com/site/content/posts/2023/chinese-ships-chase-ph-vessels-on-resupply-mission-to-troops-in-ayungin-shoal.md

 ---
 title: "Chinese ships chase PH vessels on resupply mission to troops in Ayungin Shoal"
 issues: 23033
-tags: ["South China Sea", "China"]
+tags: ["South China Sea", "West Philippine Sea", "China"]
 publishDate: 2023-09-08T09:54:50.000Z
 author:
 description: "Chinese ships chase PH vessels on resupply mission to troops in Ayungin Shoal  Video footage shows Philippine ships (in dark grey) being chased by Chinese vessels as it heads to Ayungin Shoal to resupply provisions for troops aboard the grounded BRP Sierra Madre on Friday, Sept.
 8, 2023.
 China considers the shoal part of its territory even when it is within the Philippines&#039; exclusive economic zone."